 Like any interesting songwriting technique, this is going to take some trial and error.
 If you find that coming up with melodies without chord progressions is a daunting task, why not combine this approach with some of my chord progression exercises?
 As an example, I’ll discuss doing this with the Light and Shadow exercise.

-Before coming up with a chord progression, write two sections of lyrics, one positive and happy, the other plaintive, melancholy, or dark.
+Before coming up with a chord progression, write two sections of lyrics, one positive and upbeat, the other plaintive, melancholy, or dark.

 Sometimes verse and chorus involve a lyrical contrast of this kind.
 Perhaps the verse describes a time when everything was going well and the chorus an unhappy aftermath.
 Or it could be the other way around.
 The verse might describe a difficult period and the chorus a sense of accomplishment or joy in getting through it.